Britain will not reverse Brexit, Hammond tells CEOs in Davos

-DAVOS, Sitzerland (Reuters) - Britain will not be reversing Brexit, finance minister Philip Hammond told business chiefs in Davos.
+DAVOS, Jan 25 (Reuters) - Britain will not be reversing Brexit, finance minister Philip Hammond told business chiefs in Davos.

 “Britain will be leaving the EU on the 29th of March 2019,” Hammond said.
 “This decision is not going to be reversed.
 That is a matter of political reality.”